abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/kafka-azure/deploy.md

 ## Install Kafka

-This guide walks you through installing lates version of Apache Kafka on an Ubuntu Arm virtual machine.
+This section walks you through installing latest version of Apache Kafka on an Ubuntu Arm virtual machine.
 You’ll download Kafka, extract it into `/opt`, configure permissions, and verify the installation by checking the installed version.

 Follow the below instructions to install Kafka on Ubuntu virtual machine.